-The Philosophy Department offers a major program which serves two different goals.
+The Department of Philosophy offers a major program that serves two different goals:

 The Value of Philosophy